Are Trucks Allowed to Drive in the Left Lane?

 - Oregon: Trucks weighing more than 10,000 pounds, as well as campers and trailers, are limited to the right lanes on highways, subject to certain exceptions.

 - New Jersey: Drivers on New Jersey highways will encounter signs prohibiting trucks from using the left lane, and violators can be fined up to $300.

 Many other states are considering introducing similar legislation that would limit what types of vehicles can legally travel in the left-hand highway lanes.

-Get a Free Initial Review of Your Truck Accident Claim
+Get Legal Help with Your Truck Accident Injury Claim

-If you have been injured in a truck accident or other traffic accident, there may be legal remedies available to you.
-To understand your rights, consider speaking with an experienced attorney.
-FindLaw can help match you with an auto injury lawyer in your area for a free claim review.
+If you've been injured in a truck accident or other traffic accident, there may be legal remedies available to you.
+To understand your rights, consider speaking with an experienced car accident attorney near you today.

 Contact a qualified auto accident attorney to make sure your rights are protected.